deAlgorithm/Graduation_Rate_Analysis/README.md

    ![Parental Education Impact 2](https://github.com/deAlgorithm/graduation_rate/assets/131563995/cc0c039e-4d4f-4f7b-8edf-78f4af56e69e)

    The analysis shows that parental level of education has a noticeable impact on students' GPAs.
 Specifically, the box plots illustrate that students whose parents have higher levels of education, such as associate's degrees or master's degrees, tend to have higher high school and college GPAs on average.
-This trend suggests that parental education level could be a significant factor influencing academic performance.
+This trend suggests that parental education level could significantly influence academic performance.

 3. **Is there a correlation between parental income and students' academic performance?**